Merida (Brave): Redesign controversy

 In May 2013, Disney released a traditional animation-style redesign of Merida in preparation for her coronation as Disney's 11th princess.
 The redesign of the character featured a slimmer waist, more revealing neckline, larger eyes and a sparkly dress.
 Feminist groups criticized the makeover for allegedly disempowering Merida, sparking outrage from mothers and feminist groups who saw the new Merida as "an overly sexualized pin-up version of her former self."
 Critics were also very critical of the makeover, saying it turned Merida into "just another princess".
 Creator and co-director Brenda Chapman fiercely criticized the change, calling it 'atrocious' and added that "Merida was created to break that mould."
 A Change.org petition was created to protest the Merida redesign, with female empowerment website A Mighty Girl arguing that "by making her skinnier, sexier and more mature in appearance, you are sending a message to girls that the original... version of Merida is inferior; that for girls and women to have value... they must conform to a narrow definition of beauty."
 The petition received over 20,000 signatures in seven days.

 Shortly after the petition appeared, Disney removed the redesigned image from their official website, in favor of Merida's original film appearance.
 Disney later clarified the situation, assuring that Merida would remain in her original form.
-Disney also released the statement, "The artwork used on Merida’s official social media sites has always been the imagery from the movie – there have been no changes.
+Disney also released the statement, "The artwork used on Merida's official social media sites has always been the imagery from the movie – there have been no changes.
 We routinely use different art styles with our characters and this rendition of Merida in her party dress was a special one-time effort to commemorate her coronation.
 Merida exemplifies what it means to be a Disney Princess through being brave, passionate and confident and she remains the same strong and determined Merida from the movie whose inner qualities have inspired moms and daughters around the world."

-Disney would later release 2D artworks of Merida that have a closer resemblance to her original form.
+Disney later released 2D artworks of Merida that have a closer resemblance to her original form.